-There are eight primary steps internal audit teams can apply throughout an organization in collaboration with other stakeholders to create, capture, and sustain value by improving financial management and governance.
+There are eight primary steps internal audit teams can apply throughout an organization in collaboration with stakeholders, to help management and the CFO create, capture, and sustain value by improving financial management and governance.
 They include:

 1) VALIDATE EXISTENCE OF AN APPROPRIATE TONE: To improve financial management and governance, internal audit needs to understand the critical accounting, financial reporting, and audit objectives driving the organization.
 Internal audit should perform reviews and assessments to evaluate appropriate tone and culture at the departmental and business unit levels across key locations.
 Such reviews provide visibility on how business unit practices align with the entity-level objectives.
 Culture reviews, or building culture assessments into other types of audits, can go a long way to provide management with insights on the tone communicated throughout the organization, including tone at the top, middle, and bottom.
 Findings from such reviews could provide early warnings on inappropriate decisions made across business functions such as (a) excessive risks taking, and (b) rationalizing violations to corporate policies and procedures and fraud.

 The appropriate financial management tone must also fit the sector (public, private, nonprofit, or hybrid) that the organization operates in.
 Finding any modern business or government institution that perfectly fits the traditional definition of the private sector, public sector, or nonprofit organization is challenging.
 The increasing number of hybrid organizations (a mixture of financial management objectives from public and not-for-profit sectors) points to the evolving nature of financial management priorities across traditional sectors.